 “Transmission Contingent” shall have the meaning specified in Section 6.3.

-“Unit Contingent” means, as to Energy so designated and sold by Customer to EPMI in Transactions pursant to this Agreement, that neither Party shall be liable to the other for the price of Product under such Transaction in the event and for the duration of a Forced Outage or event of Force Majeure affecting the Facility.
+“Unit Contingent” means, as to Energy so designated and sold by Customer to EPMI from a Facility in Transactions pursant to this Agreement, that neither Party shall be liable to the other for the price of Product under such Transaction in the event and for the duration of a Forced Outage or event of Force Majeure affecting such Facility.

 ARTICLE 2